scott-fleischman/ucd/ReadMe.txt

 * Changed ternary decompositions to binary.
 (U+0CCB, U+FB2C, U+FB2D)
 	These changes simplify normalization.
 * Removed canonical decomposition for Latin Candrabindu.
 (U+0310)
-* Correct error in canonical decomposition for U+1FF4.
+* Corrected error in canonical decomposition for U+1FF4.
 * Added compatibility decompositions to clarify collation tables.
 	(U+2100, U+2101, U+2105, U+2106, U+1E9A)
 * A series of general category changes to assist the convergence of